The Power of 3%

 Traditionally, dental practices make small contributions to their 401(k) Profit Sharing Plans for the benefit of their employees.
 What they don’t realize, is that this small contribution could actually be leveraged to provide an even greater contribution for themselves.

 The Internal Revenue Code’s “gateway profit sharing contribution” is a rule that allows for additional contributions once all eligible employees are through the “gateway.”
 With special testing, owners may be allowed contributions for up to three times the amount provided to the employees.
-In addition, contributions of 5% or more can be leveraged, when combined with the cash balance contributions, to provide even more than three times the employee amount.
+In addition, contributions of five percent or more can be leveraged, when combined with the cash balance contributions, to provide even more than three times the employee amount.

 |Age||401(k) Profit Sharing||Cash Balance||Total|